Visit King Johns Castle in Limerick

 |Family Ticket 2 Adults up to 6 Children||49.00|

-The entrance to the visitor centre is on Nicholas street in Limerick city and is around 10 to 15-minute walk from the city centre.
-Car parking is across from the castle and is free of charge, the car park is a 2-minute walk from the castle.
+The entrance to the visitor centre is on Nicholas street in Limerick city and is around 10-minute walk from O Connell street in the city centre.
+Car parking is across from the castle and is FREE of charge, the car park is a 2-minute walk from the castle.
 There are a number of Irish pubs and a craft beer brewery on Nicholas Street.

-We hope you find this article about King Johns Castle useful, please share it on social media and like our social media page.
+We hope you find this article about King Johns Castle useful, please share it on social media.

 We welcome any suggestions or recommendations from you by email!
 Our email address is email@example.com.